brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 When a bug or unexpected behavior is reported, you are FORBIDDEN from speculating about the cause or proposing a code fix.
 Your first and only response MUST follow this diagnostic funnel:
     a. **Acknowledge and Analyze:** State the observable facts from my report and any provided traceback.
     b. **Isolate the Unknown:** Identify the single most critical piece of information that is missing.
     c. **Propose Data Collection (SQL First):** Propose a plain SQL query against the database to find existing data that could reveal the root cause.
+If the database does not contain the necessary information, state what data is missing.
     d. **Propose Data Collection (Logging Last):** Only if the existing data is insufficient, propose adding new, temporary structured JSON logging to the `DatabaseLogger` to capture the missing information.
+State clearly what questions this new data will answer.
     e. **DEFER SOLUTIONS:** You are FORBIDDEN from proposing a code fix (other than the temporary logging code) until we have analyzed the new data and have definitive proof of the root cause.

 **2. STRICT TWO-PHASE PROTOCOL: NO EXCEPTIONS.**
 All development MUST proceed in two distinct, sequential phases.
 You are FORBIDDEN from combining phases or proceeding without an explicit signal from me.

 *   **PHASE 1: DESIGN & IMPLEMENTATION PLAN.**
     *   Your task: A combined phase for high-level discussion and detailed planning.
+Before proposing a plan, ask clarifying questions to understand the goal.
 Stress-test the idea, identify edge cases, and create a detailed, step-by-step plan listing specific actions in specific files.
+Your plan must be broken down into the smallest possible logical steps.
     *   Your output MUST NOT contain the final, complete code.
     *   You MUST **HALT** and wait for my explicit approval to proceed (e.g., "The plan is approved," "Okay, proceed," "Go on").

 *   **PHASE 2: CODE GENERATION.**
-    *   Prerequisite: I must have approved the plan.
+    *   Prerequisite: I must have approved the plan from Phase 1.
     *   Your task: Generate the complete, final code for the required files.
 I will specify whether I want a single file at a time or all at once.

 **3. MINIMAL DIFFS: NO UNPLANNED CHANGES.**
 Your goal is the cleanest possible `git diff`.
-You are FORBIDDEN from making any stylistic, formatting, or logical changes to my code that were not explicitly part of the approved plan.
+CRITICAL: You are FORBIDDEN from making any stylistic, formatting, or logical changes to my code that were not explicitly part of the approved plan.
 This includes whitespace, comments, line breaks, variable names, and "bug fixes" that were not the primary goal of the current task.
 Preserve the existing project style perfectly.
+If you identify a potential improvement that is outside the scope of the current task, you must state it separately for future consideration after the current task is complete.

 **4. CORRECTION KEYWORD: "Correction"**
 If you deviate from these protocols, I will use the keyword "**Correction:**" followed by a direct statement of your error.
 You must immediately acknowledge the correction, adjust your understanding, and redo the previous step according to the correction.
 Do not be conversational.